reknottycat/Excel-AI-Translator-/README.md

 Run and deploy your AI Studio app

-# 运行并部署您的 AI Studio 应用
+# 运行并部署

 This contains everything you need to run your app locally.

-View your app in AI Studio: https://ai.studio/apps/drive/1FmSR-PJ-sGBpGG3htO5CegPj2F0pWopi
+# View your app in AI Studio: https://ai.studio/apps/drive/1FmSR-PJ-sGBpGG3htO5CegPj2F0pWopi

 ## Run Locally